 Brighton Center is an accredited charity through the Better Business Bureau and meets all standards for charitable accountability, including governance and oversight, measuring effectiveness, finances, and fundraising.

 - Our Bright Days Child Development Center is 4 STAR rated and accredited by the Association for Early Learning Leaders.

 - Early Scholars Child Development Center is 5 STAR rated.

 - Brighton Center’s Center for Employment Training is accredited by the Council on Occupational Education and is approved to receive Title IV funding from the Department of Education.

-- Our Homeward Bound Shelter and Independent Living Program are CARF accredited demonstrating that we are guided by internationally recognized service standards and best practices.
+- Our Homeward Bound Shelter and Independent Living Program are CARF accredited, demonstrating that we are guided by internationally recognized service standards and best practices.

 - We are monitored by external funding sources.
-Our Homeward Bound Shelter, which serves homeless and runaway youth and our Bright Days Child Development Center and Early Scholars Child Development Center must be compliant with requirements of licensing.
+Our Homeward Bound Shelter, which serves homeless and runaway youth and our Bright Days Child Development Center and Early Scholars Child Development Center must be compliant with the requirements of licensing.